goschtl/zope/bluebream/website/docs/v1.0/manual/schema.rst

 --------------------------------------------

-Forms are much more Zope-specific than schemas and can be found in the zope.app.forms package.
+Forms are much more Zope-specific than schemas and can be found in the ``zope.formlib`` package.
 The views of schema fields are called widgets.
 Widgets responsible for data display and conversion in their specific presentation type.
 Currently widgets exist mainly for HTML (the Web browser).